-We will use one primary textbook: Bühler (2014).
-Another useful reference on waves is Chapman and Rizzoli (1989), which is available online.
-Other textbooks, many of which are available electronically through the Brown Library or just on the web, will be linked through the webpage.
+We will use one primary textbook: Vallis (2019).
+Another useful reference on turbulence is Wyngaard (2010), which is available online through the Brown library (see url in bibliography).
+Other textbooks and articles, all of which are available electronically through the Brown Library or just on the web, will be linked through the webpage.

-We will solve problems drawn from many geophysics and geology textbooks (LeBlond and Mysak, 1978; Drazin and Reid, 2004; McWilliams, 2006; Vallis, 2006; Marshall and Plumb, 2008; Cushman-Roisin and

-Beckers, 2010), but these books are not required for the course.
+We will solve problems drawn from many geophysics and geology textbooks (Tennekes and Lumley, 1972; Kundu, 1990; Pope, 2000; Drazin and Reid, 2004; McWilliams, 2006; Vallis, 2017; Marshall and Plumb, 2008; Cushman-Roisin and Beckers, 2010), but these books are not required for the course.
 If electronic copies of them are available at Brown, I have added an url to the bibliography here and on the website.
 Sufficient background will be provided along with each problem so that no further reading will be required.
-You may want to use software, which is allowed for homework (although not required and you must still be able to explain your work without the program).
+You may want to use software, which is allowed for homework (although usually not required and you must still be able to explain your work without the program).
 I strongly recommend Mathematica, but there are lots of others.